henri/spb/README.md

 ### :arrows_counterclockwise: Automate Installation and Updates
-The included [spb-update.bash](https://github.com/henri/spb/blob/main/600.spb-update.bash) script may be run interactively (see [usage above](https://github.com/henri/spb/?tab=readme-ov-file#bookmark_tabs-usage)).
-Alternatively, you may prefer to start it via a scheduling program (eg.[cron](https://en.wikipedia.org/wiki/Cron)) so that SPB regularly updates automatically.

-#### Setup Automated Updates
-If you would like to have SPB update automatically, then the [spb-add-to-user-crontab.bash](https://github.com/henri/spb/blob/main/700.spb-add-to-user-crontab.bash) script will load a pre-defined crontab entry which will automatically update SPB each week using the [spb-update.bash](https://github.com/henri/spb/?tab=readme-ov-file#file-600-spb-update-bash) script.
-The step of running this auto-setup cron script is a manual.
-The setup of a cron job is not automated in any way beyond manually starting the [spb-add-to-user-crontab.bash](https://github.com/henri/spb/blob/main/700.spb-add-to-user-crontab.bash) script.
-The easiest way to setup the crontab entry is to run the command below from a bash shell :
+The easiest way to setup SPB automatic updates is to run the command below from the bash shell :

 ```bash
 export SPB_CRON_SETUP="true"